Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - "Edit" button
      - Button for changing the parameters of the source of satellite images.
    * - Preview
-     - A button to preview the background of the specified satellite imagery and geospatial provider.
+     - A button to preview the specified satellite imagery by geospatial provider.
    * - Image ID
      - Image ID from the *Imagery catalog* of the selected image of specified satellite image source.
    * - Max zoom